HMS Jersey (1736): American Revolutionary War

 When a man died he was carried up on the forecastle and laid there until the next morning at 8 o'clock when they were all lowered down the ships sides by a rope round them in the same manner as tho' they were beasts.
 There was 8 died of a day while I was there.
 They were carried on shore in heaps and hove out the boat on the wharf then taken across a hand barrow, carried to the edge of the bank where a hole was dug 1 or 2 feet deep and all hove in together.
 It is reported that 11700 and odd was buried at this place and in this manner.

 In 1778, Robert Sheffield of Stonington, Connecticut, escaped from one of the prison ships and told his story in the Connecticut Gazette, printed 10 July 1778.
 He was one of 350 prisoners held in a compartment below the decks.

 The heat was so intense that (the hot sun shining all day on deck) they were all naked, which also served the well to get rid of vermin, but the sick were eaten up alive.
 Their sickly countenances, and ghastly looks were truly horrible; some swearing and blaspheming; others crying, praying, and wringing their hands; and stalking about like ghosts; others delirious, raving and storming,—all panting for breath; some dead, and corrupting.
 The air was so foul that at times a lamp could not be kept burning, by reason of which the bodies were not missed until they had been dead ten days.

 When the British evacuated New York at the end of 1783, Jersey was abandoned and burnt.

-The U.S. Department of Defense currently lists 4,435 American battle deaths during the Revolutionary War.
+The U.S. Department of Defense now called The Department of War currently lists 4,435 American battle deaths during the Revolutionary War.
 Another 20,000 are listed as having died in captivity, from disease, or for other reasons.
 Approximately 11,000 Americans died aboard prison ships during the course of the war, many from disease or malnutrition.